Ready to blaze a trail on your toboggan?

-Johnny O. Harris Memorial Park Part of the 10.5 acre Johnny O. Harris Memorial Park includes Harris Nature Park.
-In this section of the park families can find a friendly sized hill for winter sledding.
+Johnny O. Harris Memorial Park Part of the 10 ½ acre Johnny O. Harris Memorial Park includes Harris Nature Park.
+In this section of the park, families can find a friendly sized sledding hill.

-There is a paved parking lot situated next to the hill.
+There is a paved parking next to the hill.
 It can be reached from the intersection of Mona View Dr and E. Summit Ave.

 Location: Broadway Ave, Muskegon Heights Click here for map